-This image blurs the distinction between immediate sensations and memory, which to my way of thinking is one of its virtues.
+This pandemonium image blurs the distinction between immediate sensations and memory, which to my way of thinking is one of its virtues.
 Memory is smarter and more active than is generally supposed.
 Memories are not in cold storage, off in a file cabinet, but right in your mind now, pressing on your consciousness.
-This image, really, is an unabashedly holistic picture of the mind.

-Finally, this image helps justify an intuition that the ability to get bored is essential for intelligence.
+Finally, this image bolsters an intuition that the ability to get bored is essential for intelligence.
 As you are assaulted by the same thoughts, you tune them out.
 You cease to be conscious of what isn't novel.
 Could autism be somehow related to meme immune deficiency disorder?